J3yT/Regex-Tutorial/Develop/gist-template.md

-# Title (replace with your title)
+# Regex-Tutorial

-Introductory paragraph (replace this with your text)
+This tutorial was made for the reason to help my understanding of regex expressions.
+Regex or Regular expressions are a sequence of characters that defines a search pattern in a body of text.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+Matching an Email regex.

 ## Table of Contents